Theology

 • Contemporary subjectivity, religiosity, and health

-• Subjectivity and religiosity processes
+• Subjective and religious processes

 • Theology and bioethics and their interconnections with social issues

-• Theology, bioethics and spirituality
+• Theology, bioethics, and spirituality

 1. UNIVERSITY OF AVEIRO, Aveiro, Portugal.